WARRANTLESS SEARCHES

 Suppressing Evidence From Unlawful Search

-A motion to suppress may be filed when the evidence was obtained in violation of a constitutionally protected right.
+A motion to suppress may be filed when the evidence was obtained violating a constitutionally protected right.

-There is a relatively bright line with respect to protecting your digital cell phone content — the police need a warrant to go through your cell phone.
-The United States Supreme Court has stated that the search of cell phone goes beyond the brief physical search that is necessary for officer safety.
-This is because when it comes to private information, most cell phones will reveal more about a person than would the most exhaustive search of that person’s house.
+There is a relatively bright line concerning protecting your digital cell phone content — the police need a warrant to go through your cell phone.
+The United States Supreme Court has stated that the search of cell phones goes beyond the brief physical search that is necessary for officer safety.
+This is because when it comes to private information, most cell phones will reveal more about a person than the most exhaustive search of that person’s house.